cdavieira/dotfiles/setup/fresh-install/README.md

 work/sandbox breaks

 My system is a mix of programs installed with:
-* the distro package manager
+* the package manager of the current distro
-* github
+* git + make/cmake/meson/...
 * manually with curl + scripts
 * flatpak
 * appimages